There are several types of emails sent from VolunteerHub:

 For Automatic Event Emails

 These emails are sent from "Event Contact's Name via VolunteerHub", and the reply-to is the event contact specific to the event for which the email was sent.
-To change the name and email address of the Event Contact, open the specific event or Recurrence Master, click Edit and change the administrator's name in the Event Contact field.
+To change the name and email address of the Event Contact, open the specific event or Recurrence Template, click Edit and change the administrator's name in the Event Contact field.
 Be sure to click on the Save button when finished.